lizTheDeveloper/Interview-Prep/section1/List_Searching.md

 	* map() and set()
 	* x in l / x not in l
 * Beginning Big O Notation
+* Whiteboarding
+	* Iterating on a whiteboard solution
+	* Refactoring a whiteboard solution

 ##Missing Number##